Noisy simulations on MIMIQ¶

 In MIMIQ, noise channels can be added at any point in a circuit to make any operation noisy.
 For noisy gates, one would normally add a noise channel after an ideal gate.
 To model measurement, preparation, and reset errors, noise channels can be added before and/or after the corresponding operation.
 More information can be found in the next section.

-How to add noise#
+How to add noise¶

-Adding noise one by one#
+Adding noise one by one¶

-method, similar to how gates are added.
+The simplest and most flexible way to add noise to a circuit is by using the push() method, similar to how gates are added.
 Here’s an example of how to create a noisy 5-qubit GHZ circuit:

 >>> c = Circuit()